 There are several different Corpse Reviver recipes out there, and the Savoy Corpse Reviver is just one of the many.
 As the name suggests, it is a loosely connected family of cocktail drinks that are intended to be hangover cures.
 The Corpse Reviver #2 drink is probably the most popular of them all.

 There are several different recipes for the corpse reviver family of drinks.
-It is not uncommon to find completely different recipes sharing the same name.
-It is not common for people to mixup the numbers as well :-).
+It is also not uncommon to find completely different recipes sharing the same name.
+Most of these recipes share the same or similar name only because of the intended use of the drink, which is to cure hangovers.

 - 1 shot of Brandy